Philippine revolts against Spain: Basi Revolt (1807)

 The Basi Revolt, also known as the Ambaristo Revolt, was a revolt undertaken from September 16 to 28, 1807.
 It was led by Pedro Mateo and Salarogo Ambaristo (though some sources refer to a single person named Pedro Ambaristo), with its events occurring in the present-day town of Piddig in Ilocos Norte.
-This revolt is unique as it revolves around the Ilocanos' love for basi, or sugarcane wine.
+This revolt is unique as it revolves around the Ilocanos' love for basi, or traditional sugarcane wine.
+Basi wine held significant cultural and societal importance for the Ilocanos, being integral to rituals surrounding childbirth, marriage, and death.

 In 1786, the Spanish colonial government expropriated the manufacture and sale of basi, effectively banning private manufacture of the wine, which was done before expropriation.
 Ilocanos were forced to buy from government stores.
 However, wine-loving Ilocanos in Piddig rose in revolt on September 16, 1807, with the revolt spreading to nearby towns and with fighting lasting for weeks.
 Spanish-led troops eventually quelled the revolt on September 28, 1807, albeit with much force and loss of life on the losing side.
 A series of 14 paintings on the Basi Revolt by Esteban Pichay Villanueva currently hangs at the Ilocos Sur National Museum in Vigan City.
 The event is immortalized and commemorated in the Basi Revolt Monument located along the highway of Piddig.